teslakitty/IRAN/readme.md

-idk what is IRIS im just making this site for my friends
+idk what is IRAN im just making this site for my friends